djwrisley/RLAC/_pages/archive.md

 ---
+title: "Archive"
 permalink: /archive/
-title: "Archive"
+layout: page
+author_profile: false
 ---

 IM-UH 1511 Introduction to Digital Arts and Humanities is the foundation course for the minor in Digital Arts and Humanities.
-As we expect it to grow and change over the years, here we will archive the markdown files for the schedule.
+As we expect it to grow and change over the years, we will archive the markdown files for the schedule here.

-These syllabi schedules are provided as open educational resources with a CC BY-SA-NC 4.0 International license.
+These syllabi are provided as open educational resources with a CC BY-SA-NC 4.0 International license.
 If you reuse them, in part or in whole, please cite them.

 [Fall 2016](https://wp.nyu.edu/ahcad139/)
 [Fall 2017]()